The-Debuggerz/.github/profile/README.md

 >
 > 2. Create a new issue.
 >
-> 3. Select the "Invitation to The Debuggers - GitHub Organization" and fill in your details.
+> 3. Select the Label "invitation" and fill in your details.
 >
 > 4. That's it!
 You'll recieve an e-mail invitation to join our organization..
 Make sure you accept it, then you will become a member of our GitHub Organization. 🎉

+# Mandatory steps after joining

-### How do I set the membership to public?
+### Set the membership to public

 > 1. Navigate to our GitHub community page: [The Debuggers](https://github.com/The-Debuggerz)
 >